-What you’re about to read describes a straightforward natural delivery.
-Honestly, this birth was pretty smooth sailing….as far as getting an almost 8-pound baby out of your body can be 🙂 There were no complications, no hang-ups, and the only interventions I had were an IV hep-lock when I entered the hospital and some pitocin while the placenta was being delivered.
+What you’re about to read describes a straightforward natural delivery where I relied heavily on hypno-style relaxation.
+Honestly, this birth was pretty smooth sailing.
+There were no complications, no hang-ups, and the only interventions I had were an IV hep-lock when I entered the hospital and some pitocin while the placenta was being delivered.
 And I had my first experience with spontaneous pushing, too!

 We didn’t find out the gender of Baby #3 during my pregnancy, so it was a super fun surprise at birth.
 If you’re still reading at the end of this blog post, you too will find out if we had a boy or a girl!